 The established Loane genealogy begins with Dr Richard Loane of Bandon.
-It is thought he is the Richard Loane, son of John Loane, born 1738, Bandon, Co.
-Cork, Ireland, and baptised on 13 September 1738, St Peter’s Church, Ballymodan, Bandon.
-(The town of Bandon is divided north and south by the Bandon river, and embraces two Church of Ireland parishes, St Peter’s Ballymodan to the south and Christ Church Kilbrogan to the north.)
-This John Loane is possibly the John Loane of Charleville, Co.
-Cork, Ireland (died 1783), who was a founding member of the Bandon Masonic Lodge, of which Richard was later a member.
+It is thought he is the Richard Loane, son of John Loane, born 1738, Bandon, Co Cork, Ireland, and baptised on 13 September 1738, St Peter’s Church, Ballymodan, Bandon1.
+This John Loane is possibly the John Loane of Charleville, Co Cork, Ireland (died 1783), who was a founding member of the Bandon Masonic Lodge, of which Richard was later a member.

-Richard Loane married Margery Ash…, 26 May 1761, St Peter’s, Ballymodan, Co.
-Cork, Ireland.
-(Note: Margery’s surname is not certain, as the Parish Register is torn across and may have removed some letters in her name.)
+Richard Loane married Margery Ash…2, 26 May 1761, St Peter’s, Ballymodan, Co Cork, Ireland.
 Richard was a doctor in Bandon, appearing in Lucas’ 1787 Directory at Bandon, as ‘Richard Lone, apothecary and surgeon’.
 In 1782 he was listed as a surgeon with the Bandon Boyne and Bandon Independents companies, and in 1796 with the Bandon corps of yeomanry cavalry.
 Margery died 28 December 1809, aged 69, and Richard died 29 May 1815, aged 76.
-They are buried at St Peter’s churchyard, Bandon, Co.
-Cork, Ireland, where their gravestone survives.
+They are buried at St Peter’s churchyard, Bandon, Co Cork, Ireland, where their gravestone survives.